-Despite the persistence of the pandemic, TS organised a physical course in its ProM Facility.
-This decision is due to the conviction that training in the use of machines must be carried out physically, in the presence, in order to provide an effective approach to the participants of the course.
+Despite the persistence of the pandemic, Trentino Sviluppo organized a face-to-face course in its ProM Facility.
+This decision is due to the conviction that training in the use of machines must be carried out in person, in order to provide an effective approach for the participants of the course.